-1 C-100/80, Musique Diffusion française v Commission, quoted above.
+C-100/80, Musique Diffusion française v Commission, quoted above.

-2 T-347/94, Mayr-Melnhof Kartongesellschaft v Commission, paragraph 285.
+T-347/94, Mayr-Melnhof Kartongesellschaft v Commission, paragraph 285.

-3 Information from the Commission - Guidelines on the method of setting fines imposed pursuant to Article 15(2) of Regulation No 17 and Article 65(5) of the ECSC Treaty, OJ C 9, 14.1.1998, pp. 3-5.
+Information from the Commission - Guidelines on the method of setting fines imposed pursuant to Article 15(2) of Regulation No 17 and Article 65(5) of the ECSC Treaty, OJ C 9, 14.1.1998, pp. 3-5.

 ensure the transparency and impartiality of the Commission's decisions, in the eyes of the undertakings and of the Court of Justice alike, whilst upholding the discretion which the Commission is granted under the relevant legislation to set fines within the limit of 10% of overall turnover.
-This discretion must however follow a coherent and non-discriminatory policy which is consistent with the objectives pursued in penalizing infringements of the competition rules.4 is one of the means conferred on it in order for it to carry out the task of supervision entrusted to it by the Treaty.
+This discretion must however follow a coherent and non-discriminatory policy which is consistent with the objectives pursued in penalizing infringements of the competition rules.

+In 2006, the Commission issued a revised version of the fining guidelines to further develop and refine its policy on fines.
+The Commission stressed in the introduction that the power to impose fines on undertakings or associations of undertakings which, intentionally or negligently, infringe on Article 101 or 102 of the TFEU is one of the means conferred on it in order for it to carry out the task of supervision entrusted to it by the Treaty.
 That task not only includes the duty to investigate and sanction individual infringements, but it also encompasses the duty to pursue a general policy designed to apply, in competition matters, the principles laid down by the Treaty and to steer the conduct of undertakings in the light of those principles.
 For this purpose, the Commission must ensure that its action has the necessary deterrent effect. (...)
-Fines should have a sufficiently deterrent effect, not only in order to sanction the undertakings from engaging in, or continuing, behaviour that is contrary to Articles 81 and 82 of the EC Treaty (general deterrence).6 in adopting such rules of conduct and announcing by publishing them that they will henceforth apply to the cases to which they relate, the institution in question imposes a limit on the exercise of its discretion and cannot
+Fines should have a sufficiently deterrent effect, not only in order to sanction the undertakings from engaging in, or continuing, behaviour that is contrary to Articles 81 and 82 of the EC Treaty (general deterrence).